dtorq/dtorq/README.md

 - 🤙 Aloha, I’m @dtorq
-- 👨🏽‍💻 Genuinely curious about the how and why
+- 👨🏽‍💻 Here to build things
 - 📓 Contstantly improving
 - 📫 How to reach me on Linkedin/Github